Health & Baby

-If your baby makes noises when breathing, take note of what they sound like.
+Newborns tend to have an irregular breathing pattern that alternates between fast and slow, with occasional pauses.
+If your baby makes noises when breathing, take note of what they sound like, or make a recording for the next visit with the pediatrician.
 This will help determine if there is a problem in the breathing passages and where:

 - Hoarse cry and a "barking" cough: A blockage in the larynx (windpipe), often due to mucus, makes a hoarse cry and a "barking" cough.
-This is where croup hits.
+This may be a sign of croup, an infection of the larynx, trachea and bronchial tubes.
+Croup is not a common infection in newborns.

 - Deep cough: A blockage in the large bronchi (divisions of the trachea, which lead into the lungs) makes a deep cough.

-- Whistling sound (wheezing): A blockage in the bronchioles (small airways that come from the bronchi) makes a whistling sound when the infant breathes in and out, (as in bronchiolitis or asthma later on).
+- Whistling sound (wheezing): A blockage in the bronchioles (small airways that come from the bronchi) makes a whistling sound when the infant breathes out (as in bronchiolitis or asthma later on).

 - Fast, labored breathing: Fluid in the smallest airways (the "alveoli") causes pneumonia, an infection due to a virus or bacteria.
 Pneumonia causes fast, labored breathing, occasionally cyanosis, a persistent cough, and crackly sounds ("rales") when listened to with a stethoscope.